WellthCare

 What a modern family benefits operating model looks like

-If you want family benefits that actually work, you have to stop treating “family” as an add-on and start treating it as the real experience you’re designing for.
-A practical blueprint usually includes four parts.
+To get family benefits that actually work, stop treating “family” as an add-on.
+Start treating it as the real experience you're designing for.
+A practical blueprint has four parts.

 1) Design around household workflows